subtleseeker/Middleware/readme.md

 # Middleware

+## Installation

+### Celery and RabbitMQ
+For celery and RabbitMQ, please refer to the link 1 for installation procedures related to Celery and RabbitMQ.
+In order for successful execution of the code on your machine, please change the configuration in celeryconfig.py to the configuration you create in RabbitMQ.
+Otherwise, connections will not be established.

-# How to run the project
+## How to run the project
+### Client Side
+In one terminal:
-In one terminal run- "python initial.py" from the parent directory
+1. Run- "python initial.py" from the parent directory.
-Open the flask server at localhost:5000
+2. Open the flask server at localhost:5000.
+3. Create the file which you want to execute as a ".txt" file.
+4. Select the task and upload the file.

+### Celery
-In other terminal run the celery worker- `celery worker --app=celery_test.celeryapp:app -Q add` from the parent directory
+1. In another terminal run the celery worker- `celery worker --app=celery_test.celeryapp:app -Q add` from the parent directory. (i.e. ```celery_test```)

+## Flow of the code

 The basic flow of the code is as follows:
 1. The client interacts with a webpage for uploading tasks, which is connected to a Flask backend.
 This Flask backend can host any number of clients and can be connected to multiple servers which run our tasks (called workers) at a time.